judithcalvo1953/FinalProject/README.md

 - created the ability to access Pandas, Matplotlib within Power BI using scripts to connect with data and create visualizations
 - still need to refine/enhance Power BI ability to take in scripts that use Seaborn, Statsmodels, and Scikit-learn directly for future research
 - drafted my initial Google Slides presentation (in PDF format entitled:"Prediction of Successful Discharge") and at https://docs.google.com/presentation/d/1ENwEeAW49FqKAGppHXK2pSWwKU51ZkQrwQ_D_bqShHU/edit?usp=sharing
-- mockup of dashboard is in Google Slides## Segment 2 Submission (includes weeks 2-3 work)
+- mockup of dashboard is in Google Slides

 ## Segment 3 Submission